- You cannot receive mail from the Internet or from Office 365 when you use Transport Layer Security (TLS).

 Get-ReceiveConnector "ServerName\Default Frontend ReceiveConnector" | Set-ReceiveConnector -TlsCertificateName $null

-- Rerun the Hybrid Configuration wizard to update the receive connector on the hybrid server with the certificate information.
+Rerun the Hybrid Configuration wizard to update the receive connector on the hybrid server that has the newly installed certificate information.